ssa-with-r-book/ssa-with-r-book.github.io/01-2chapter-part1.markdown

 ### Fragment 2.2.2 (Simulation: comparison of Toeplitz and Basic SSA)

-Warning: this example takes a lot of computation time.
+Warning: this example takes a lot of computational time.
 {:.alert .alert-warning}

 {% highlight r %}